Diocese of Knoxville

 The Diocese of Knoxville (Dioecesis Knoxvillensis) is a diocese of the Catholic Church in eastern Tennessee in the United States.
-It was founded on May 27, 1988, from the eastern counties of what was then the Diocese of Nashville.
-The diocese is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Louisville.
-The Mother Church is the Cathedral of the Most Sacred Heart of Jesus in Knoxville.
-The diocese is one of the fastest growing dioceses in the United States, along with the neighbor diocese of Nashville.
+Founded in 1988, it is a suffragan diocese of the metropolitan Archdiocese of Louisville.
+The see church is the Cathedral of the Most Sacred Heart of Jesus in Knoxville.
+The diocese is one of the fastest growing ones in the United States.

 Demographics

 The Diocese of Knoxville covers most of East Tennessee In addition to the see city of Knoxville, the diocese includes Chattanooga and Johnson City.

-As of 2020, there were an estimated 70,000 Catholics within the diocese, which covers approximately 14000 sqmi.
-The diocese makes up about 2.8% percent of East Tennessee's total population.
+As of 2026, there were an estimated 82,000 Catholics within the diocese, which covers approximately 14000 sqmi.They were served by 93 priests and 104 deacons.

 History

-1808 to 1988
+1800 to 1900

 In 1808, Pope Pius VII erected the Diocese of Bardstown, a huge diocese in the American South and Midwest.
 The new state of Tennessee was part of this diocese.
 The Diocese of Nashville was erected on July 28, 1837, taking all of Tennessee from the Diocese of Bardstown.
 The Knoxville area would remain part of the Diocese of Nashville for the next 166 years.

 With the construction of railroads in Tennessee in the 1840s, Irish Catholic immigrants started moving into the Knoxville area.
 Sts.
 Peter and Paul, the first parish in Chattanooga, was erected in 1851.
 Bishop Richard Niles of Nashville erected Immaculate Conception Parish in 1855, the first parish in Knoxville.

-In 1930, the Sisters of Mercy opened St. Mary's Hospital in Knoxville.